 - Then have your child thread the noodles/ cheerios onto the spaghetti noodle and count as they do it.

 - Version 2: Color coordinate- color your noodles with food coloring beforehand and coordinate it with the play-doh

 - Version 3: Make it a game!
 Roll dice and have them place the amount of noodles/ cheerios that they roll onto the spaghetti noodle!

 - ziti or penne noodles (any noodle or cereal with a hole in the middle)

 - food coloring (if you are going to dye your noodles)

 - book: Cloudy with a chance of Meatballs

-Checkout our Amazon store page for our favorite, “indoor activities”
+**Checkout our Amazon store page for more of our favorite indoor activity items!

 Other blog posts you may like: